siddhantpatni0407/Java-Core_Java/Core_Java/Core_Java_Challenging_Questions/resources/ReadMe.txt

 23. RemoveDupValueFromHashMap.java
 =>	Problem statement - Write a program to remove duplicate value from HashMap

+24. PrintSubsetOfGivenSum.java
+=>	Problem statement - Java program to print all the subsets of the given set with sum equal to given sum Example : 	set of numbers = {3, 35, 56, 2, 95, 10, 65, 150, 165, 23, 65, 18, 57}
+ 				sum = 28
 *****************************************************************************************

 # Package : com.sid.hackerrank